 Deposit Description River deposits Alluvium Comprised of clay and silt, alluvium underlies the present day floodplains, generally occupying a wide but shallow channel cut into the underlying river terrace deposits.
 Concealed river terrace sand and gravel deposits underlay the alluvium and are referred to as 'suballuvial gravels'.
-River terrace River terrace deposits, largely comprised of sand and gravel, are predominatly found in the river valleys associated with the Great Ouse river and its tributaries.
-Sand and Gravel of Uncertain Age and Origin Uncertain Age and Origin, occurs only in the value tain Age the River Ouzel.
-Glacial Till Glacial till (boulder clay), is found on the higher, plateau-like, ground in the borough.
+River terrace River terrace deposits, largely comprised of sand and gravel, are predominantly found in the river valleys associated with the Great Ouse river and its tributaries.
+Sand and Gravel of Uncertain Age and Origin Clayey, sandy gravel designated Sand and Gravel of Uncertain Age and Origin, occurs only in the valley of the River Ouzel.
+Glacial deposits Till Glacial till (boulder clay), is found on the higher, plateau-like, ground in the borough.
 Glaciofluvial Glaciofluvial deposits are comprised of clayey sand and gravel, found beneath, within and upon the till.
-Glaciolacustrine Glaciolacustrine deposits comprise silt, clay with sparse sandy layers and are associated with the till.
+Glaciolacustrin e Glaciolacustrine deposits comprise silt, clay with sparse sandy layers and are associated with the till.
 Mass movement deposits Head Head occurs on the lower valley sides and valley bottoms where it merges with the river terrace deposits.
 It is typically gravelly, sandy clay.